 Imagine how much money you could save if you never had to purchase onions, garlic, and other produce again.
 Amazingly, there are a ton of fruits and vegetables that are able to regrow without much effort on your part.

-Whether you’re looking to save money or want to start a home garden to eat healthier, check out these 12 amazing plants that regrow to buy once and never buy again!
+Whether you want to start a home garden to save money or to eat healthier, here are 12 amazing plants that regrow for scrap gardening.

 Celery is extremely easy to regrow.
 Just fill a small bowl with a little bit of warm water and place the base inside.
 Make sure you provide as much sunlight as possible.
 In about a week, leaves will start to sprout in the middle of the base, then you can transplant it to soil to allow it to continue growing.